foliovision/fv-wordpress-flowplayer/readme.txt

 * Initial release of FV Player 8
 * Subtitles - fix for RTL languages when the line contains latin word - thanks to Olivier Legendre

+== External Services ==

+FV Player uses the following external services:

+* foliovision.com - only if you enter the license key, used to install FV Player Pro extension
+* AWS - if you setup Amazon S3 with FV Player
+* DigitalOcean Spaces - if you setup DigitalOcean Spaces with FV Player
+* dashboard-api.vidint.net - if you use the vi (Video Intelligence) Video Ads
+* googleapis.com - if you setup YouTube API key to be able to obtain video splash screens, video titles and duration information when inserting videos from YouTube
+* video.bunnycdn.com - only if you setup Bunny Stream
+* video-checker.foliovision.com - when you install the plugin you are prompted if you allow access to your video files to check for video encoding issues.
+This can also be disabled using the "Disable Admin Video Checker" setting later.